nena-xb/ECV-Lab-KULeuven.github.io/docs/leuven-restaurants.md

 # Restaurants in Leuven

-Metafoor is not a restaurant but they have a big table
+Metafoor is not a restaurant but they have a big table and allow you to bring in food.

 <!--